FreshKernel/kraft-sync/README.md

 AN **experimental** lightweight & simple and quick script that helps you to sync the content of a **Minecraft Java instance**

-Currently, the script will sync with the following:
+The script will sync the following:

 1. 🛠️ Mods (experimental)
 2. 🎨 Resource packs (not implemented yet)